Gold Is About To Face Its First Major Test On The Rebound

 Source: Mining.com

 As one can see from the daily gold futures price chart below, it breached the 30-day SMA of $1,161.82 with a strong bullish candle.
 The commodity will now face stiff resistance from expected selling pressure near $1,200, which earlier acted as a crucial support.
-Calls of $1,200 as support are still etched in my mind but probably too much faith was put into that.
+Calls of $1,200 as support are still etched in my mind, but probably too much faith was put into that.
 The 50-day simple moving average of $1,200.98 will pose additional stress on the commodity.
 But I am optimistic, and with adequate time and patience, the metal can cross this bear's mansion as well.

 Source: TradingView